Anointing of the Sick

 First Reconciliation and First Communion

 Children who have completed one year of religious education immediately prior to their year of sacramental preparation, with a minimum of 75% attendance at either the parish or parochial school, are invited to prepare for the sacrament of First Reconciliation and First Communion.
+Children must meet a minimum of 75% attendance rate for the year of sacramental preparation as well.
 In accordance with church guidelines, children prepare for Reconciliation before First Communion.
 At Holy Family Catholic Church, Reconciliation and First Communion are traditionally celebrated during the second grade year in parish school of religion (PSR).
 Holy Family accepts children after second grade into the sacramental preparation program if they have not already completed these sacraments.
 Parents are required to attend informational meetings and several activities outside of the normal PSR classroom.
 For more information, contact Mindy Lehman, director of religious education, at 816-436-9200, ext 309.
 Email her at [email protected]